MrPotatoManLol/QLRC-Stuff/General/Information/QLRC Articles.md

 5) DEPARTMENTAL GUIDELINES:

 *a) Departmental Personnel are exempt from certain Articles stated in this document in order to carry out departmental duties stated in said departments guidelines.*

+*b) Administrative Personnel are exempt from most Articles stated in this document.*